 We do, on the other hand, see some human behaviours as harmful and others with little to no negative consequence.
 If something hurts people more often than not, either physically or by stripping them of human rights, it’s pretty obvious that thing is not so great.
-Conversely, if something only affects the two consenting people involved, then it’s not worth giving a shit about.
+Conversely, if something only affects the two consenting people involved and harms no one, then its difficult to find fault with it.

 But the oddity is this: for the atheist both traits are understood to be products, or at least byproducts, of evolution.
 If the two traits are equally the result of undirected natural evolutionary processes, why treat one as a bad result and the other as a good result?